All About Budgets

 • Emergency Savings

-You have to make sure you think of EVERYTHING you need to pay for otherwise you won’t be setting up a “true balanced budget“.
+You have to make sure you think of EVERYTHING you need to pay for; otherwise, you won’t be setting up a “true balanced budget.”

-Now we know how much is in each category to spend each month.
-Every time we come home with a receipt it goes into our handy file folder on our desk.
-Once a week, usually on a Sunday we sit down and go through the receipts.
+Every time we come home with a receipt, it goes into our handy file folder on our desk.

-We open the bank account on-line, check everything that has gone through that week and enter it into the CBBBS. ie: Mortgage payment, Insurance.
-We also input all our receipts and then file them in our folder that reads “entered” meaning it’s in the system.
+We open the bank account online, check everything that has gone through that week, and enter it into the spreadsheet.
+I.e., Mortgage payment, Insurance.

 Our Canadian Budget Binder Spreadsheet automatically shows you how much is left in the category as you input the data.
-If you are one of these people who are in serious debt I recommend you enter the data each day so you know where you stand.

-I don’t care if you use budget jars, envelopes or any other budgeting systems or apps which helps you to see your money input and output.
-All you need to know is “how much” is left to spend so you don’t spend more than you earn.
+I don’t care if you use budget jars, envelopes, or any other budgeting systems and apps that help you to see your money input and output.

 Canadian Budget Binder Spreadsheet Screen shot